Street Outreach Project

 We're here to help.

-We meet youth where they are: on the streets, in tents, in shelters, in our drop-in centers, or when they come into contact with other programs and services that cannot provide the support that they need.
+We meet youth where they are: on the street, in encampments, shelters, or our drop-in centers and provide a wide range of support services.

 Our mission includes working with youth, individuals, and families who are dealing with housing crises, homelessness, and runaway issues.
 We are always available at no charge to runaways, the truly homeless, and those at risk of homelessness, and will remain committed to this.